lequangnamsoraly2009/f8-nodejs/README.md

 	+ create API/PUT, update food then save into DB and upgrade UI
 - 14/09/2020:
 	+ create API/DELETE, delete food.
 Completely deletion does not return -> Ok fine damn....
+	+ create API/PATCH used to restore data.
+Create UI trash.